cl4cnam/funcSug/README.md

 # **FuncSug**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![logo](https://github.com/cl4cnam/funcSug/assets/40176886/2d4c08b3-6f96-4acd-b993-b9bbe0df6b91)

+This is a new programming language.
+Its goal is to enable a specific better **structure of code** (that is, a more natural and more readable structure): **the concurrent way**.
+If you're curious, you can read the [breakout example code](https://github.com/cl4cnam/breakout/blob/main/breakoutPy.fg).

-This is a new concurrent programming language (in progress, but it already works) loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) of Jean-Ferdy Susini.
+It's loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) of Jean-Ferdy Susini.
 It adheres to "[structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency)" principles.
 It doesn't use OS threads.

-The goal of the language is to enable a better structure of code, that is, a more natural and more readable structure.

 For now, it's just a quick and dirty interpreter but it works enough to be appreciated.